spectrum-finance/ergo-dex/README.md

 #### Concentrated AMM pools

-While in CFMMs liquidity is uniformly distributed along the reserve curve, which is slightly inefficient as much of the reserves held in a pool are never used, Concentrated AMMs allow LPs to provide liquidity to smaller price ranges.
+While in CFMMs liquidity is uniformly distributed along the reserve curve, which is slightly inefficient as much of the reserves held in a pool are never used.
+Concentrated AMMs allow LPs to provide liquidity to smaller price ranges.
 Each pair is composed of smaller pools each corresponding to some price range.
 We call such pool a concentrated liquidity pool (CLP).
 A CLP only needs to maintain enough reserves to support trading within its range, and therefore can act like a constant product pool with larger reserves (we call these the virtual reserves) within that range.
 At the same time LPs are not bound to some particular CLP and price range and can provide liquidity to multiple adjacent CLPs therefore forming something what we call a position.
 While price of an asset is within a position's price range the position is earning protocol fees.
-When the price escapes the position's price range its liquidity no longer earns fees as it's not active anymore.
+When the price escapes the position's price range, its liquidity no longer earns fees as it's not active anymore.

 ![CLP](img/CLP.png)